Bicycle Friendly –

 Cycling is a serious business here at The Santa Ynez Valley.
-With a great variety of terrains and trails, our communities of Ballard, Buellton, Los Alamos, Los Olivos, Santa Ynez and Solvang encourage bike enthusiasts year-round.
-From amateurs to hard-core professionals, bicyclists love our huge variety of bike trails, cycling clubs, bike shops, bike tours and rentals, and even bicycle-friendly hotels in Santa Ynez Valley.
+The variety of terrains in the communities of Ballard, Buellton, Los Alamos, Los Olivos, Santa Ynez and Solvang encourage bike enthusiasts year-round.
+Bicyclists love our huge variety of bike trails, cycling clubs, bike shops, bike tours and rentals.
+Additionally, we have bicycle-friendly hotels in Santa Ynez Valley.

-Whether you are looking for a slow family ride, a romantic tour of wine country, or a fitness climb up Mt.
-Figueroa or Foxen Canyon, you’ll find it all here.
-Our area is so perfect for bike riding that Solvang has hosted time trials for the Amgen Tour of California multiple times, and serves as a spring basecamp for pro teams training in the U.S.
+Basically, you will find it all here: a slow family ride, a romantic tour of wine country, or a fitness climb up Mt.
+Figueroa or Foxen Canyon.
+Our area is so perfect for bike riding that Solvang has hosted time trials for the Amgen Tour of California multiple times.
+Presently, Solvng also serves as a spring basecamp for pro teams training in the U.S.

 Don’t know where to start for your cycling adventure in the Santa Ynez Valley?
-You might want to pack up the family and stay at one of our local camping or RV parks which offer a range of year-round hook-ups, tent, cabin and yurt camping.
+You might want to pack up the family and stay at one of our local camping or RV parks.
+These offer a range of year-round hook-ups, tent, cabin and yurt camping.
 You can enjoy picnicking, boating, fishing and the great outdoors in addition to your bike rides.
 If you’re not into the camping scene, stay at a hotel in the Santa Ynez Valley.
 Some, like the Hamlet Inn in Solvang, even offer complimentary bicycle rentals for guests to enjoy.

 (BYOB) Bring Your Own Bike

 The next part, of course, is the bicycle itself.
 If you bring your own there are plenty of bike shops for supplies and repairs, if needed.
 If you don’t want to bring your own bicycle there are several options available to you: